edmullen dot net

 You can change the installation location as you like.
 I recommend only changing the drive and keeping the standard path.
 For example, on my main system I install all programs to my G: drive's "Program Files" folder.
 There are a few exceptions where some (very annoying!) programs won't install anywhere except the C: drive.
 But, as much as possible, I keep my C: drive reserved for the Operating System only.

 The design logic behind this scheme is simple: It allows you to uninstall and/or upgrade the program without losing or affecting your personal settings and data in any way.
-When you uninstall/upgrade, for instance, SeaMonkey, it is only the x:\Program Files\mozilla.org\SeaMonkey\ folders and files that are affected, not your Profile files.
+When you uninstall/upgrade SeaMonkey it is only the x:\Program Files\mozilla.org\SeaMonkey\ folders and files that are affected, not your Profile files.

 PROFILE BACKUP